EGE-Group-Concordia-University/howtos/howtos/install/airflow.md

    ```
    source /opt/airflow/bin/activate
    ```
-6. Install Airflow with the needed packages for MySQL backend for the metadata store of Airflow:
+6. Install Airflow with the needed packages for MySQL backend for the metadata store of Airflow and celery as executor:
    ```
-   (airflow) pip3 install apache-airflow[mysql]
+   (airflow) pip3 install apache-airflow[mysql, celery]
    ```
    Note: the install can fail on a fresh Ubuntu 22.04 LTS server because not all dependencises for
          installing `pip install mysqlclient` are met.
 Typically `sudo apt install pkg-config` has to be run first.